janvrany/scripts/README.md

 * *[bee-extract-c-defines.rb][15]* simple script to extract #define'd constants from C header files and create Smalltalk statements that fill in pool dictionary.

+* *[bitbucket-sync.rb][16]* simple script for bi-directional synchronization of BitBucket-hosted repositories with local mirror

 You can find more details about inside these scripts, or run script with `--help`.
 More scripts will come as I polish them :-)